sanderhd/sanderhd/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=sanderhd&label=Profile%20views&color=000000&style=flat" alt="sanderhd" /> </p>

-- 🔭 Currently, I'm engaged in developing [qflw Solutions](https://discord.gg/2xa7EBASKt)

-- 🌱 I'm currently immersing myself in the worlds of **Laravel to deepen my understanding of  web development.**
+- 🌱 I'm currently immersing myself in the worlds of **Laravel & React to deepen my understanding of  web development.**

-- 💬 Feel free to inquire about anything related to **Bot or web development.**
+- 💬 Feel free to inquire about anything related to **web development.**

 - 📫 You can easily reach me on discord **@qflw9**